petertea96/Computer-Cluster-Help/README.md

 The path to folder should be the same folder you just created.

 4. Close the terminal and login again to CAC (or use the quit() function in R).
-5. In all of your R script files, you will need to add the following line at the top:
+5. In all of your R script files that call a library, you will need to add the following line at the top:
 .libPaths(“Path to the folder that has your R packages in CAC”)

 For example, I made a folder called “RPackages” which contains all of my downloaded R packages on CAC.
-My path is : .libPaths("/global/home/hpc4300/RPackages")
+My path that I include in my R scripts is : .libPaths("/global/home/hpc4300/RPackages")

 -	ILLUSTRATION: Please see Cluster_Test2.sh and Cluster_Test2.R for an example.
 I use the “SKAT” package.